-As of January 2018, the architectural firm has been developing the floor plans for the project.
+In January 2018, the architectural firm was developing the floor plans for the project.

-The first phase will see the demolition, removal and moving of a number of modular classrooms currently on the site.
-The three modulars that are on the southwest corner of the school located closest to our running track have been demolished to make room for the relocation of the nine modular classrooms currently on the northeast side of the building closest to the intersection of King Street and Woodhaven Drive.
+As of March 2019, the construction service company Stuart Olson was awarded the bid to not only build the school but to also complete the remaining work on Phase One which is the demolition, removal and moving of a number of modular classrooms currently on the site.
+The three modulars that were on the southwest corner of the school located closest to our running track have been demolished to make room for the relocation of the nine modular classrooms currently on the northeast side of the building closest to the intersection of King Street and Woodhaven Drive.

 As in any construction project, delays and changes can and usually do happen as Phase One was set to be completed by the first day of the 2018-19 school year.
 The delays in site preparation and the physical moving of the modular classrooms has lead to the decision to renovate those classrooms now rather than later when the new portion of the school is open.
 Modifications to accommodate students in existing space in the school continue.
 Thank you to staff and students for their continued patience.

 It is anticipated that Phase One work will be complete by the beginning of the 2019 - 2020 school year.